G-Core/product-documentation/documentation/cloud/virtual-instances/customize-initial-setup-for-your-instance.md

 disable_root: false
 ```

-To enable user access to root after the instance creation, check out this guide: <a href="https://gcore.com/docs/cloud/virtual-instances/enable-root-user-on-a-linux-vm#enable-root-user-via-terminal" target="_blank">Enable root user</a>.
+Check out this guide for details on how to enable user access to root after creating an instance: <a href="https://gcore.com/docs/cloud/virtual-instances/enable-root-user-on-a-linux-vm#enable-root-user-via-terminal" target="_blank">Enable root user</a>.

 ## Configure user groups